 This means it’s important to get professional help as soon as possible.
 Mental health problems do respond well to treatment.

 - your GP

 - social workers

 - your local community health centre

-- local mental health services.
+- local or state or territory mental health services.

 If you don’t know where to go, your GP will be able to guide you to the most appropriate services for your family.

 Poor mental health is no-one’s fault, and no-one is to blame.